How to Disassemble or Break Down a Large Projection TV

 Note in the pictures (Fig 5a and 5b) that there are several cables and wires connected to the main board.
 You can just cut them with wire cutters or scissor or disconnect by hand.
 I started disconnection by hand in case someone wanted to put the TV together again.
 After running into some connectors that seem impossible to remove, I just outright cut them.

 After separating the cables from board, you can put it aside to work on the next step.
-(See Fig 6)
+(See Fig 6) As you can see it is quite large for a PCB.

 For the next step, I opened up the front bottom panel.
 I had the pry this cover from the side with a screwdriver.
 Once I got one area loose, I was able to work my way in separating the panel from the TV.
 (See Fig 7)